minkeymouse/oecddatabuilder/README.md

 - This made users really difficult to use API for downloading and forced many of them going back to using GUI online.

-- Because of this, I have created
+- Because of this, I have created program so researchers(mainly economists) can pre-decide what time series to download for what countries and later easily download them whenever there's update or they need to.

-# Previous research
+- Researchers can also modify, delete, create the recipe in order to adjust data.

-- There has been many attempts to create
+- This project has nothing to do with OECD and was made purly out of my initiative.

 # Features